Pet Trusts In WA: Caring for Your Pets When You Can No Longer Care for Them

 Many of us consider our pets to be another member of the family.
 For any “pet parent” out there, it is important to be aware of the same types of concerns that people have about any other family member.
 Namely, what will happen to your pet if something unfortunate should happen to you?
 How can you ensure that your beloved cat or dog will be well-cared-for if you are incapacitated or killed?
 With proper planning, you can protect your pet in case the worst should befall you.
-Read on to learn about pet trusts in Oregon and Washington, and call a knowledgeable Portland and Vancouver estate planning lawyer for help planning for your future in Oregon or Washington State.
+Read on to learn about pet trusts in Washington, and call a knowledgeable Vancouver estate planning lawyer for help planning for your future in Washington State.

 What is a Pet Trust?